leileely/microseismic_stochastic/README.md

 steiner2drec: the synthetic waveforms, only vertical component is considered here

-TTSTEINERP: the traveltime table of P-wave
+TTSTEINERP: the traveltime table of P-wave (which is too big to upload and can be obtained by request, or generated using following velocity model)

+steiner2008p: the P-wave velocity model

 The information of the velocity model and microseismic event in these codes can be found in Li et al. 2017.